How Do I Know if Someone Is Phrogging My Home

 Belongings

 Sometimes criminals are smooth and don't leave any hint that they’ve broken in, but that doesn’t mean that they haven’t pilfered through your possessions.
 Once inside your home, check to make sure everything is as you left it.
-Make sure all your valuables are accounted for, particularly prized items like electronics, jewelry, and important documents.
+Make sure all your valuables are accounted for, particularly prized items like electronics, jewelry, and important documents that should be stored securely.

 Security Cameras